On Rapid mixing for random walks on nilmanifolds: -greatness and mixing

 \subsection{$m$-great Lie algebras and mixing}

-Now, we will define the key technical property which guarantees that the set of rapid mixing $m$-tuples is of full measure. \begin{definition} If for every $i\in[1,s-1]$, the $\cH_{m,i}$ is non degenerate we say that $\g$ is $m$--great. \end{definition} When a Lie algebra is not $m$--great, we say it is $m$--bad.
+Now, we will define the key technical property which guarantees that the set of rapid mixing $m$-tuples is of full measure. \begin{definition} A Lie algebra $\g$ is \emph{$m$-great} if $\cH_{m,i}$ is non-degenerate for every $i\in[0,s-1]$. \end{definition} When a Lie algebra is not $m$--great, we say it is $m$--bad.
 We will call a Lie group or a nilmanifold $m$-great if its associated Lie algebra is $m$-great.
 We will show that $m$-greatness implies that the walk generated almost every $m$-tuple has a Diophantine property in the following sense.

-\begin{definition} Let $M=G/\Gamma$ be a nilmanifold and $(g_1,\ldots g_m)$ be an $m$-tuple. \begin{itemize} \item A pair of words $W_1,W_2\in\langle g_1,\ldots,g_m\rangle$ is said to be \textit{nice} on $G^{(p)}$ if they have equal length and their difference $h:=W_2W_1^{-1}$ satisfies $h\in G^{(p)}$, and there exist $\gamma,\tau>0$ such that $\pi_p(\log(h))\in DC(\gamma,\tau)$. \item An $m$-tuple is said to act \textit{Diophantinely} on $M_p$ if there exists a pair of words that is nice on $G^{(p)}$. \item We say that an $m$-tuple acts \textit{Diophantinely at all levels} if it acts Diophantinely on $M_p$ for all $0\leq p<s.$ \end{itemize} \end{definition} Let $E_m$ denote the set of $m$-tuples which act Diophantinely at all levels on a nilmanifold $M$, and recall that $\mu^m$ is the measure on the space of $m$-tuples of elements of $G$ given by the $m$-fold product of the Haar measure on $G$ with itself.
+\begin{definition} Let $M=G/\Gamma$ be a step-$s$ nilmanifold and $F=(g_1,\ldots, g_m)$ be an $m$-tuple. \begin{itemize} \item A pair of words $W_1,W_2\in\langle F\rangle$ is said to be \textit{nice} on $G^{(p)}$ if they have equal length and their difference $h:=W_2W_1^{-1}$ satisfies $h\in G^{(p)}$, and $\pi_p(\log(h))\in DC$. \item An $m$-tuple is said to act \textit{Diophantinely} on $M_p$ if there exists a pair of words that is nice on $G^{(p)}$. \item We say that an $m$-tuple acts \textit{Diophantinely at all levels} if it acts Diophantinely on $M_p$ for all $0\leq p<s.$ \end{itemize} \end{definition} Let $E_m$ denote the set of $m$-tuples which act Diophantinely at all levels on a nilmanifold $M$, {and recall that $\mu^m$ is the measure on the space of $m$-tuples of elements of $G$ given by the $m$-fold product of the Haar measure on $G$ with itself.}

-\begin{lemma} If $M=G/\Gamma$ is $m$-great, then $E_m$ is of full measure with respect to $\mu^m$. \end{lemma} We postpone the proof to Section \ref{sec;RW}.
+\begin{proposition} If $M\!\!=\!\!G/\Gamma$ is $m$-great, then $E_m$ is of full measure with respect to $\mu^m$. \end{proposition} We postpone the proof to Section \ref{sec;RW}.
 We now show that the random walk generated by any $m$-tuple that act Diophantinely on all levels is rapid mixing.
-The key estimate to show appears in the following theorem:
+The key estimate appears in the following theorem: